 • Law and bioethics

-In-class teaching: 400 hours comprising in-person lessons, workshops and practice, from November 2023 to May 2024, for about 8 days a month.
+In-class teaching: 400 hours comprising in-person lessons, workshops and practice.
 Class days are intensive, and comprise morning and afternoon.
+Presence in the classroom is expected.

-Workshops and practice at the Simularti simulation centre of the Istituto di Terapia Intensiva e Rianimazione, and at the Skill Lab of the Scuola di Medicina, on: eco-fast, eco-guided peripheral vascular access, intraosseous access, Basic Life Support (BLSD) course and Advance Life Support (ALS) practice with certified American Heart Association (AHA) instructors.
+Workshops and practice on: eco-fast, eco-guided peripheral vascular access, intraosseous access, advanced airway management, basic management of the mechanical ventilator, suture course, Basic Life Support (BLSD) course and Advance Life Support (ALS) practice with certified American Heart Association (AHA) instructors.

-A mandatory 70% attendance is required for all learning activities.
-The course will be in-person only.
+A mandatory 70% attendance is required for all learning activities and 100% for the internship.

-The general ranking of merit for the academic year 2023/24 will be published on the Italian page of this First-level short specialisation degree according to the timing provided in the Call.
+The general ranking of merit for the academic year 2024/25 e 26 will be published on the Italian page of this First-level short specialisation degree according to the timing provided in the Call.

 Information